18.10.2023

 For the editors

-The research was published in the journal Philosophical Transactions of the Royal Society B: Biological Sciences, and it is part of a Special Issue on animal feeding behavior (title: Food processing and nutritional assimilation in animals, royalsocietypublishing.org/toc/rstb/2023/378/1891).
+The research was published in the journal Philosophical Transactions of the Royal Society B: Biological Sciences, and it is part of a Special Issue on animal feeding behavior (title: Food processing and nutritional assimilation in animals, https://royalsocietypublishing.org/toc/rstb/2023/378/1891).

 Original publication: